 We compared the speeds of different servers with the speeds we get from our ISP and here are our observations:

-Latency – The results we got were decent; most servers gave us ping speeds that were sub-300ms and a few servers gave us sub-100ms ping speeds.
-Impressive!
+Latency – The results we got were a little scary; most servers gave us ping speeds that were sub-300ms and a few servers gave us sub-100ms ping speeds.

 Uploads – We wish we could fawn over TorGuard’s upload speeds as much as its download speeds, but our expectations weren’t met.
 There were a few servers that could keep up, but we didn’t see the same level of consistency as with downloads.